 Basement/Crawl Space | R-15 (Sheathing) to R-19 (Batts) |

-Choose Which Materials You Require and Their Thickness
+Step #4: Choose Which Materials You Require and Their Thickness

 As we previously alluded to, R-value is both a measure of an insulating material’s heat resistance, as well as its thickness.
 Based on the R-value per inch of an insulation material, you must reinforce your insulation with additional material to reach your intended R-value.
 In simpler terms, if you buy R-30 fiberglass rolls to insulate your attic, you’ll want to install a second roll on top of the first to reach the intended R-value of 60 for an attic.
-The most common types of insulation and their R-values include:-
+The most common types of insulation and their R-values include:

 - Closed-Cell Spray Foam (R-6 to 7 per inch): Closed-cell spray foam is considered the best insulation material for attics and walls because it offers the best heat resistance per inch.
 However, spray foam requires a professional to install because it requires special equipment.